Dangerous Goods in Harbour Areas Regulations 2016 (DGHAR)

 Transfer of Liquid Dangerous Substances in Bulk (Part V of DSHAR)

-Ship-to-ship transfer is governed by the Merchant Shipping (Ship-to-Ship Transfer) Regulations 2010 (please note this legislation has since been amended several times, these amendments are available).
-Guidance on these regulations is available in the Maritime and Coastguard Agency’s Merchant Shipping Notice MSN 1829 (M).
+Ship-to-ship transfer is governed by the Merchant Shipping (Ship-to-Ship Transfer) Regulations 2010 (please note this legislation has since been amended several times, these amendments to Merchant Shipping Notice MSN 1829 (M) are available).
+Guidance on these regulations is available in the Maritime and Coastguard Agency's Merchant Shipping Notice MSN 1829 (M).

 Guidance on ship-to-shore transfer of dangerous substances, including a safety checklist, is available in The International Safety Guide for Oil and Tanker Terminals (ISGOTT), 5th Edition.